Public courses

 This is a one-day class starting at 10am and ending at 5pm.

 This is the perfect introduction to blacksmithing for complete beginners.
-You will learn how to forge steel through 3 different projects covering 8 core techniques, as well as learning how to use the tools needed for the basics of blacksmithing.
-You will spend the whole day forging steel.
+You will learn how to forge steel through several different projects covering 8 core techniques, as well as learning how to use the tools needed for the basics of blacksmithing.
+You will spend the whole day forging steel, learning and having a smashing time!

 The projects we forge tend to change every few months, but we will cover the same techniques no matter what we forge.
-The course itinerary will include one of the following:
+We always begin with a warmup piece, something easy to let you get into the swing of things.
+We then move on to a more challenging piece involving more techniques

 Click the button below to learn more or make a booking!